crespocarlos/product-api-first/README.md

 ## Step3.
 Formalize the design in the [Open API Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md)

-> The OAS file can be edited in whatever tool you like *BUT NOT GENERATED FROM YOUR CODE*, the most important thing is that the aprouved one (the contract) *MUST* be in Apiary.
+> The OAS file can be edited in whatever tool you like *BUT NOT GENERATED FROM YOUR CODE*.
+We suggest either using [Swagger Editor](https://editor.swagger.io) or VS Code with extensions.
+The most important thing is that the final one (the contract) *MUST* be in Apiary.

 **TASK**: Extend the existing swagger.yaml